Fuels and Fuel Additives

 Guide on Federal and State Summer RVP Standards for Conventional Gasoline Only

-For this reference guide, we have listed RVP limits by county, which may not coincide precisely with the borders of a nonattainment or attainment area.
-For specific information regarding borders, please review notices of ozone NAAQS designation and classifications identified above.
-Additionally, you may wish to consult your respective EPA regional office regarding the boundaries of any federally-approved SIP with more stringent RVP standards.
+For this reference guide, RVP limits are listed by county, which may not coincide precisely with the borders of a nonattainment or attainment area.
+For specific information regarding borders, please review the ozone NAAQS designation and classifications notices identified above.
+Additionally, consult the respective EPA regional office regarding the boundaries of any federally-approved SIP with more stringent RVP standards.

-We have also listed RVP limits that apply where 1) the EPA has approved a request from a State to relax the RVP standard from 7.8 psi to 9.0 psi.; and 2) a State has received a waiver under section 211(c)(4)(C) to adopt a state fuel program that is more stringent than federal requirements into its federally-approved State Implementation Plan (SIP).
-We have not listed the locations where voluntary agreements allow for supply of lower RVP fuel than what is otherwise required for an area.
-For a brief description of the federal fuel volatility regulations, see below.
+RVP limits are listed where 1) the EPA has approved a request from a state to relax the RVP standard from 7.8 psi to 9.0 psi; and 2) a state has received a waiver under CAA section 211(c)(4)(C) to adopt into its federally approved state implementation plan (SIP) a state fuel program that is more stringent than federal requirements.
+Not listed are locations where voluntary agreements allow for supply of lower RVP fuel than what is otherwise required for an area.

 - For all regulated parties except retailers and wholesale purchaser-consumers, maximum standards generally take effect May 1.